 If you're ready to move on from your old car and into a new one, be sure to weigh the benefits of trading your car in versus the benefits of selling it yourself.
 Trading in can relieve stress, speed up the process, remove worries about potential time without a vehicle, and—depending on where you live—save you hundreds (or thousands) of dollars in sales tax.
 And with the right preparation, you can be sure to receive top dollar for your trade in.

 Private sellers shouldn’t be discouraged by the lower IMV on their car.
 While there are benefits to trading a car in rather than selling it yourself, the latter will put more money in your pocket—potentially as much as $1,200 more.
-And remember, should you list on CarGurus, you can take advantage of our CarGurus Pay secure transaction service to get assistance with your sale, security with the payment, even help with some of the paperwork.
+Just be sure to review the paperwork needed before listing your car for sale on CarGurus.

 How to Make the Most Money Selling a Vehicle Privately